Multiple Worksite Report - Frequently Asked Questions

 Labor Market Information Resources and Data: Home | By Customer | By Subject | By Geography | Data Search Tools | Online Services

 The Multiple Worksite Report (MWR), also known as the BLS 3020 form, was developed by the U.S. Department of Labor, Bureau of Labor Statistics (BLS) to gather employment data showing the distribution of the employment and wages of business establishments with multiple business locations by industry and geographic area.
 This data will enable our agency to prepare accurate reports on the economic condition of business activities by geographic area and industry within California.
 To collect data for each worksite, the MWR form is mailed to multiple worksite employers so they may provide the address, monthly employment totals, and quarterly wages for each of their separate locations.
-For further information about the Multiple Worksite Report, please visit the BLS Web site.
+For further information about the Multiple Worksite Report, please visit The Multiple Worksite Report: U.S. Bureau of Labor Statistics.

 Frequently Asked Questions